3scale/apisonator/docs/oauth_tokens.md

 extra consistency checks which would result in higher response times.

 This also translates into needing extra checks elsewhere for consistency.
-Also, since we decide to include the user id in the key format, it is now much harder to ensure tokens are unique across users of a service.
+Also, since we decide to include the user id in the key value instead of in the key itself, we can still ensure that all tokens are unique across a service.

-> As of this writing, creation of tokens for different users in the same service
-> does not guarantee that tokens are unique.
-It can only be guaranteed that they
-> are unique with regard to the same user.
-This is a design tradeoff that can
-> only be fixed by adding some nasty checks at authorization time on the format
-> of tokens (adds some performance cost), by adding a huge cost at creation time
-> (ie. walking all users to look for dupes), or by just reverting the decision
-> to include user ids in the `token_key`s, which would end up impacting response
-> time at authorization time.

 ## Design discussion